67th Commonwealth Parliamentary Conference

 The CPA Benchmarks self-assessment was undertaken by Catherine Vickers, Clerk of the Tasmanian Legislative Council and Fraser McIntosh, Good Governance Project Manager from CPA Headquarters.
 There is a CPA twinning partnership between the Parliament of Tasmania and the Parliament of Samoa.

-At the conclusion of the process, a report from the CPA Benchmarks self-assessment will be formulated with recommendations for reform to strengthen parliamentary institutions in Samoa.
-The outcome reports will play an important role in developing the effectiveness of the Legislative Assembly and contribute to its implementation of the UN Sustainable Development Goals (SDGs).
+Following the visit, a final Outcomes Report has been published with recommendations for reform to strengthen parliamentary institutions in Samoa.
+The Outcomes Report will play an important role in developing the effectiveness of the Legislative Assembly and contribute to its implementation of the UN Sustainable Development Goals (SDGs).

 To find out more about this project please email hq.sec@cpahq.org.
 The CPA's Recommended Benchmarks for Democratic Legislatures are available to download on the CPA website.